Chicago

 In late 2023, Red Roof Inn settled with women who were trafficked in metro Atlanta hotels, with lawsuits claiming that hotel employees knew about crimes being committed at the establishment.

-The lawsuit claimed that traffickers relied on hotel staff to notify them if police were in the area and accepted money and drugs in exchange for serving as a lookout.
+The complaint alleges that traffickers relied on hotel staff to notify them if police were in the area and accepted money and drugs in exchange for serving as a lookout.

 In February 2023, Days Inn agreed to pay $24.5 million to eight underaged victims of human trafficking in a Northeast Philadelphia hotel.

-High-profile cases involving major chains like Hilton, Marriott, and Wyndham have not only brought substantial attention to the issue but also demonstrated the legal vulnerabilities of hospitality businesses that fail to safeguard against trafficking activities.
+High-profile cases involving major chains like Hilton, Marriott, and Wyndham have not only brought substantial attention to the issue but also demonstrated the legal vulnerabilities of hospitality businesses that fail to enforce anti trafficking policies.

 These legal investigations remain ongoing.